CP1404/Practicals/prac_05/README.md

 ### More Tennis

 Extend your Wimbledon program to display other useful information, like:

+- Sort the players by who has won the most championships
-- Which players have lost the most finals
+- Which players have _lost_ the most finals
 - Countries listed by the number of times they've had a player in the final
 - Which were the longest matches by number of games played
+- ... anything else you find interesting

 Add a menu to your program to ask the user what they want to see displayed.